Do you have Broadband Internet Access?

 Can we check in early or out late?

-We do not allow early checkin unless you have made arrangements in advance, so PLEASE do not arrive before the 3PM checkin time.
+We do not allow early check ins due to high frequency of turnovers and limited staff, so PLEASE do not arrive before the 3PM checkin time.
 Late Checkout is allowed when available and must be arranged in advance.
-Often we can adjust our housekeeping staffs’ schedule to accommodate your request.
-Occasionally we cannot.
-Please do not hesitate to ask us.

 Can we stay one night?